h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 - when you fix the dispersion parameter and estimate the variance power; or
 - when you estimate both the variance power and dispersion parameter.

-The calculation in this section is used to estimate the full log likelihood.
+The calculation in this section is used to estimate the full log-likelihood.
 When you fix the Tweedie variance power, you will use a simpler formula (unless you are estimating dispersion).
 When fixing the Tweedie variance power for dispersion estimation, you use the Series method.

 When you fix the variance power and estimate the dispersion parameter, the Series method is used to perform the estimation.
 In this case, you can actually separate the GLM coefficient estimation and the dispersion parameter estimation at the end of the GLM model building process.
 Standard Newton's method is used to estimate the dispersion parameter using the Series method which is an approximation of the Tweedie likelihood function.

-Depending on :math:`p`, :math:`y`, and :math:`\phi`, different methods are used for this log likelihood estimation.
+Depending on :math:`p`, :math:`y`, and :math:`\phi`, different methods are used for this log-likelihood estimation.
 To start, let:

 .. math::

    \xi = \frac{\phi}{y^{2-p}}

-If :math:`p=2`, then it will use the log likelihood of the Gamma distribution:
+If :math:`p=2`, then it will use the log-likelihood of the Gamma distribution:

 .. math::